devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 To develop a simple Flask web application that takes user input through a form, processes it, and displays the result on another page, we will cover the following components:

-1. **Routing**: Define routes to handle requests.
+1. Routing: Define routes to handle requests.
-2. **Templates**: Use HTML templates to display forms and results.
+2. Templates: Use HTML templates to display forms and results.
-3. **Request Handling**: Process user input from forms.
+3. Request Handling: Process user input from forms.

 #### Overview of How Flask Handles HTTP Requests and Responses

-- **Routing**: Flask uses the `@app.route()` decorator to define URL patterns that map to specific view functions.
+- Routing: Flask uses the `@app.route()` decorator to define URL patterns that map to specific view functions.
 When a user accesses a URL, Flask matches it to the corresponding route and executes the associated function.
-- **Request Handling**: Flask provides the `request` object to access data sent by the client (e.g., form data).
+- Request Handling: Flask provides the `request` object to access data sent by the client (e.g., form data).
 This allows you to retrieve user inputs and perform operations based on them.

-- **Templates**: Flask uses the Jinja2 template engine to render HTML pages dynamically.
+- Templates: Flask uses the Jinja2 template engine to render HTML pages dynamically.
 You can pass variables from your Python code to the templates, allowing for dynamic content generation.

 #### Example Flask Application